-Identify the top and bottom of the seed and use the toothpicks to suspend the pit in a glass of water, bottom side down.
+Identify the top half of the seed and the bottom of the seed.
+Use the toothpicks to suspend the pit in a glass of water, bottom side down.
 Usually, the pit is an oblong shape, similar to an egg.
 The top is pointed while the bottom is flatter and usually has a lightly colored ring around the base.
 When the seed splits, the root will grow down into the cup of water, and the stem will come out of the top.

 Place the glass in a warm place, out of the way of harsh direct sunlight, like a windowsill.
 Make sure to refill your glass as needed to ensure that the base of the seed remains in the water.

 How Long Does It Take To Grow An Avocado Tree Indoors?

 It only takes about three to six weeks for your avocado pit to sprout.
 If you’re trying to get your avocado plant to fruit, you’ll have to wait much longer – up to 15 years.
 But in the meantime, you’ll have a beautiful houseplant that’s easy to care for.